 If the nominating and corporate governance committee determines that an additional or replacement director is required, the committee may take such measures that it considers appropriate in connection with its evaluation of a director candidate, including candidate interviews, inquiry of the person or persons making the recommendation and engagement of an outside search firm to gather additional information.
-From time to time for a fee, Potbelly uses the executive search firm, Amrop Knightsbridge, to identify and evaluate or assist in identifying and evaluating potential candidates for election as directors.
-Amrop Knightsbridge has recommended candidates for director in the past, including Ms. Chapman-Hughes, who has been nominated by our Board of Directors for re-election as a Class II director at the 2015 Annual Meeting.
+From time to time for a fee, Potbelly has used the executive search firm, Amrop Knightsbridge, to identify and evaluate or assist in identifying and evaluating potential candidates for election as directors.
+Amrop Knightsbridge has recommended candidates for director in the past.